DAWN - SWEDEN

 History & Biography

-Dawn arose in 1991 by guitarists Fullmstad and Soderberg who had just left their respective bands.
-A couple of musicians from bands like Mesentary and Funeral Feast were recruited and the band recorded Demo I in 1992.
+Dawn arose through guitarists Fullmstad and Soderberg, who had just left their respective bands, in 1991.
+A couple of musicians from bands like Mesentary and Funeral Feast were recruited and the group recorded Demo I in 1992.
 Another tape, this time called Apparition, followed the year after.
 Apparition also became a 7"EP on Bellphegot Records.
 Promo '93 got the band a deal with Necropolis.
-The band's sound is ferocious and melodic and comparable to Dissection.
-Naer Solen Gar Niber For Evogher (Unisound Studio) translates into When The Sun Sets Forever.
+The band's sound was ferocious, melodic and comparable to Dissection.
+Naer Solen Gar Niber For Evogher (Unisound Studio) translated into When The Sun Sets Forever.
 An EP called Sorgh Pa Svarte Vingar Fløgh (Sorrow Flew On Black Wings) appeared in 1996.
-Drummer Karsten left Dawn in 1997 and upon replacement the band was in the Abyss Studio for its second album.
+Drummer Karsten left Dawn in 1997 and, upon replacement, the band was in the Abyss Studio for its second album.

-Dawn often writes lyrics in old Swedish and has shot a video for The Knell And The World.
-The Wounded Meadow is merely a goth band.
+Dawn often wrote lyrics in old Swedish and has shot a video for The Knell And The World.
+The Wounded Meadow was merely a goth band.

 Reviews